The New Hampshire Gazette: 18th century

 The New Hampshire Gazette was founded in Portsmouth on October 7, 1756, by printer Daniel Fowle as the first newspaper in the Province of New Hampshire.
 Fowle lived in Boston before founding the Gazette, and was the first to print the words of Samuel Adams.
 He also spent time in prison for printing anti-British pamphlets "The Monster of Monsters" and "A Total Eclipse of Liberty."
+Recent research suggests that while Fowle was the publisher of The New Hampshire Gazette until 1785, much of the printing was done by an enslaved man, Primus Fowle.

 Before the Stamp Act of 1765 was to take effect on November 1 of that year The New Hampshire Gazette featured an edition with black borders about its edges and columns, protesting the tax it was about to place on paper and advertising.
 Other newspapers, like the Pennsylvania Journal, also featured editions with black borders in response to the coming Stamp Act.
 The November 1 edition of the Gazette also included a lengthy article strongly deriding the act.